gracelia/md-cv/index.md

 3) Package customized component that enabled intelligent search adjust multiple scenarios Optimize rendering performance of table with millions of data from 1 minute to 1 second.

-4) Agile development and peer programming.
+4) Agile manner and peer programming.
 Give sessions for global co-workers.

 ## Other